Planning Permit Information

 Other Planning Review includes the following types of proposals:

-• Other Planning Review: Projects or services that are not listed
+• Projects or services that are not listed

 Requirements, Documentation and Attachments